ABC Real Estate School

 What requirements are there for licensing?

-Candidates must take real estate pre-licensing education, pass a state examination, find a Broker to hang their license, fill out an application and fingerprint cards.
+Candidates must take real estate pre-licensing education, pass a state examination, find a Broker to hang his/her license, fill out an application, and get fingerprinted.
 During the application process, the Division will investigate any criminal records or previous real estate offenses.

 Back to Top